How to do a balance transfer in 9 steps

-1. Check your eligibility
+1. Check your current balance and interest rate

 2. Check your credit score

 When you apply for a credit card, the lender will check your credit score to see how responsible you are as a borrower.
 If you have a poor credit score, you are likely to find it harder to get accepted for a balance transfer credit card compared to someone with a good credit score.

 For this reason, it’s important to check your credit score yourself for free through one of the three main credit reference agencies – TransUnion, Experian and Equifax.
 If your credit score is not as good as it could be, take steps to improve it such as paying bills on time, checking you’re registered on the electoral roll and correcting any mistakes on your credit report.

 It’s also sensible to use an eligibility checker before applying for a balance transfer card.
 This is because it will show you the cards you’re most likely to get accepted for without damaging your credit score.